Looking for a way to boost the happiness of your team? An in-company tournament is a great way to bring people together and improve morale*

-3. To finish off, we made a Thank You Screen and added a motivational image.
+3. To finish off, we made an Ending and added a motivational image.
 We piped in the player’s name from the first question using the Variables feature.
 We also changed the button text, explaining that the button will allow the person to add a new player, if they need to.

 Part Two: Create the match report typeform

 The match report typeform is for players to submit the final scores of the matches they play.
 In the case of our FIFA 19 Office Challenge, it’s the loser who must fill out the score and match report via the typeform.